 In some cases, the way you sleep can contribute to excessive gas buildup in your system.

-Talk to your doctor if you suspect you have sleep apnea.
+You should talk to your doctor if you suspect you have sleep apnea.